Barangaroo metro station: Services

 Barangaroo station is served by the Metro North West & Bankstown Line.
 This line is operated under contract by Metro Trains Sydney.
 Upon opening, the Metro North West & Bankstown Line will run between Tallawong station to the north-west and Sydenham station to the south-west.
 In 2025, an extension to Bankstown station further south-west will open.

-The Metro North West & Bankstown Line is planned to operate at a four-minute headway during peak and a ten-minute headway outside of peak.
+The Metro North West & Bankstown Line currently operates at a four-minute headway during peak and a ten-minute headway outside of peak.